CryptoLions/EOS-Jungle-Testnet/README.md

   - created producer keypair: private-key = ["YOUR_PUBKEY","YOUR_PRIVKEY"]
   - replace p2p-peer-address list with fresh generated on monitor site: http://jungle.cryptolions.io:9898/monitor/#p2p

 - Open http and p2p Ports on your firewall/router
 - Connect your node, run ./start.sh
+- Start wallet, run ./Wallet/start.sh
+- Import your address ./cleos.sh wallet import <YOUR_PRIVKEY>

 - Check if you can access you node using link http://you_server:your_http_port/v1/chain/get_info (<a href="http://jungle.cryptolions.io:8888/v1/chain/get_info" target="_blank">Example</a>)

 - if your node is connected and synced -  **Send Request** in <a target="_blank" href="https://t.me/jungletestnet">telegram channel</a> with next information: